 For most of the past 50 years, QRS was the only major roll manufacturer still actively creating new product—both in the form of re-released classic rolls and new digitized player piano tech—and the Buffalo era wound up exceeding the lifespan of both the Chicago and Bronx chapters of the company history.

 Unfortunately, after various stops and starts, the Buffalo plant finally produced its last roll in 2019.
-QRS Music Technologies, Inc., lives on, however, and as of 2021, still produces piano rolls on a small scale at a plant in Seneca, Pennsylvania.
+QRS Music Technologies, Inc., lived on, however, and as of 2021, still produced piano rolls on a small scale at a plant in Seneca, Pennsylvania.

 [A tour of the QRS roll factory in Buffalo, NY, from late 1980s Canadian TV program “The Acme School of Stuff”]